techycode-01/ZeeCare_Proj/README.md

 *   Browse a list of doctors.
 *   Book appointments with specific doctors.
 *   Send messages or inquiries via a contact form.
+*   Integrated with Razorpay for secure payment processing.

 ### Admin Dashboard
 *   Secure login for administrators and doctors.